 Insulin is like a key that "unlocks the door" to enter the cell.
 If we did not have insulin in our bodies, the sugar could not "unlock the door" to enter the cell.
-The blood sugar levels would then become very high.
-When there is not enough insulin to unlock the cell, the sugar stays in the blood and cannot be used to make energy.
+The sugar would then stay in the blood and would not be used to make energy.

 Insulin is normally produced and secreted by the pancreas.
 In a healthy individual the pancreas will automatically produce and release insulin into the blood stream when the body senses that blood sugar levels are elevated (after a sweet snack or a large meal).
-People with diabetes have trouble interacting with insulin which affects the regulation of their blood sugar level.
+People with diabetes either have trouble producing or responding to insulin which affects the regulation of their blood sugar level.
 They are normally split into two categories: Type 1 and Type 2 diabetes.

 Individuals with Type 1 diabetes have lost the ability to produce insulin.
 Their pancreas no longer produces insulin and they require insulin from outside of their body in order to regulate their blood sugar levels.

 Individuals with Type 2 diabetes have the ability to produce insulin, but their body does not respond to it as well as it should.
-These individuals may find benefit from eating a healthy diet and exercise to control their blood sugar, and in some cases may refer to using insulin in the later stages of their treatment.
+These individuals may find eating a healthy diet and exercising helps control their blood sugar, and in some cases may not need to use insulin.

 Although insulin does not actually “interact” with any drugs, there are numerous drugs that can have an impact on someone who uses insulin.
 For instance, certain medications can have an effect on your blood sugar and may contribute to an increased or decreased insulin requirement.

-Medications that can increase your blood sugar include:
+Medicines that can increase your blood sugar (hyperglycemia) include:

 • certain lipid-lowering drugs (e.g., niacin)

-Medications that can decrease your blood sugar include:
+Medicines that can decrease your blood sugar (hypoglycemia) include:

 • oral antidiabetic agents (usually used in Type 2 diabetes)